Posted by William Mullane | February 23, 2017

 - Six complimentary hours of 1-1 consulting to help create of your FS plan – $1000

-As of September 2018, ALL food processors, including small ones (>100 employees & >$1M in sales), are REQUIRED to have a food safety plan that includes an analysis of hazards and risk-based preventive controls to minimize or prevent identified hazards.
+As of September 2018, ALL food processors, including small ones (>500 employees), are REQUIRED to have a food safety plan that includes an analysis of hazards and risk-based preventive controls to minimize or prevent identified hazards.
 Having a proper food safety plan is also needed if you plan to grow into national, regional, or local markets such as Walmart, Costco, Albertsons, Whole Foods or the Boise Co-op.

 WHO IS ELIGIBLE TO PARTICIPATE ***